maicol07/flarum_sso_wp_plugin/README.txt

 If that didn't help, you can open a discussion on the [community](https://community.maicol07.it) in the relevant category.

 == Changelog ==
+= 2.1.1 =
+- 🐛 Fixed a bug where deleting one or multiple users from the WP dashboard causes a server exception

 = 2.1 =
 - ✨ Update to PHP plugin v3
 - 🐛 Fixed a bug where deactivating the plugin from WP dashboard caused a fatal error ([FSSOE-16](https://tracker.maicol07.it/issue/FSSOE-16))